This post contains affiliate links.

 - Asparagus: Chop up spears of asparagus for a nutritious crunch in every bite.
 Quickly sauté or roast them for maximum deliciousness.

-- Zucchini: Fresh chopped zucchini gives your carbonara a total summertime vibe!
-Sauté them over high heat with a splash of oil until golden brown and slightly soft.
+- Zucchini: Sauté bite-sized pieces over high heat with a splash of oil until golden brown and slightly soft.

-- Cherry tomatoes: Adding tomatoes is a surefire way to up the juiciness.
-Throw in fresh halves, roast them to bring out their sweetness, or try sun-dried tomatoes!
+- Cherry tomatoes: Throw in fresh halves, roast them to bring out their sweetness, or try sun-dried tomatoes!

 Ingredients